Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

      * Example:  `digital-collections.yourdomain.com-config`

-* Within the ISLE directory, locate the directory called `config/isle-newsite-sample` and copy all the contents to the newly created directory
+* Copy all the contents of the ISLE directory to the newly created directory

 * `cd` into the newly copied and renamed `yourdomain-config` directory and type: